mBialczak/System-Monitor-Project/README.md

-The System-Monitor program
+# The System-Monitor program - a module examination assignment for the NanoDegree C++ program

 ![System Monitor](images/System_Monitor2.png)

+## Introduction

-This is a relatively simply System Monitor Program created as an examination assignment  in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+This is a relatively simple System Monitor Program created as an examination assignment in the Object Oriented Programming Course module of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

 The program works from the Linux terminal.